MobileRobots/libPowerballArm/README.md

 use with the Schunk LWA4P arm that was easily available as of October 2015.
 This may be replaced by another CanOPEN implementation, or the whole libPowerballArm library may be replaced by a more complete Powerball/CanOPEN-based arm interface, in the future.
+Notices of changes or updates will be made at <http://robots.mobilerobotts.com>, the aria-users mailing list, and/or at <http://github.com/MobileRobots/libPowerballArm>.

 To enable some debugging output in the canopen library edit `src/ipa_canopen_core.cpp` and change the definition of the `DEBUG` symbol to `true`, then rebuild.

 This library also includes an interface for the CPR Force-Torque Sensor